Byzantine literature of the Justinian era

 Byzantine literature of the Justinian era refers to the period of Byzantine literature from the accession of Emperor Justinian I in 527 to the rise of the Heraclian dynasty in 610.

 The prosperity of the Byzantine Empire under Emperor Justinian I (527–565) coincided with a comprehensive flourishing of Byzantine literature.
 The emperor's victorious wars were chronicled by Procopius in his History of the Wars.
 This work was continued by Agathias in On the Reign of Justinian, covering events from 552 to 558.
 Menander Protector extended this narrative in his Histories up to 582.
 The same period was addressed by Theophanes of Byzantium.
 Two contemporaries of Procopius, Peter the Patrician and John the Lydian, documented the history of the Roman Empire.
 Church historians active during this period included Theodorus Lector, John of Ephesus, and Evagrius Scholasticus.
 The Syrian monk John Malalas authored the Chronicle, a history of humanity from creation, establishing a new and quite popular literary genre in Byzantium.

 Theological works of the 6th century engaged with the christological controversies of the previous century.
-Contributors included Emperor Justinian I, Leontius of Byzantium, Ephrem the Syrian, and Anastasius I of Antioch, patriarch of Antioch.
+Contributors included Emperor Justinian I, Leontius of Byzantium, Ephraim of Antioch, and Anastasius I of Antioch, patriarch of Antioch.
 Ascetic literature was advanced by desert monks, notably John Climacus, author of the widely read Ladder of Divine Ascent, Simeon Stylites the Younger, and Dorotheus of Gaza.
 Hagiographic works, primarily focused on desert monks, were exemplified by the lives written by Cyril of Scythopolis and the Spiritual Meadow by John Moschus.

 In poetry, the lyrical genius Romanos the Melodist, a monk serving as a melodos in a Constantinopolitan church, stood out.
 Author of numerous kontakia, he is also considered the creator of the Akathist Hymn to the Theotokos, the most famous liturgical hymn in Orthodox liturgy.
 Epigrammatic poetry flourished, with notable contributors including Agathias, Paul the Silentiary, Macedonius, and Julian the Egyptian.
 Ekphraseis by John of Gaza and Paul the Silentiary also enjoyed significant readership.

 Philosophy, both Platonic and Aristotelian, thrived in schools in Athens and Gaza.
 John Philoponus, a leading figure in Gaza, alongside Leontius of Byzantium, significantly applied Aristotelian philosophy to theology.
 An anonymous monk, writing under the pseudonym Pseudo-Dionysius the Areopagite, produced four Neoplatonic treatises that shaped medieval mysticism.
 Stephanus of Byzantium compiled a 60-volume geographical dictionary, Ethnica.
 Cosmas Indicopleustes' Christian Topography held importance for medieval culture.
 John Philoponus also contributed works in philology, medicine, and mathematics.
 Other scholars included the philologist John Charax, physicians Aetius of Amida and Alexander of Tralles, and mathematicians Domninus of Larissa and Marinus of Neapolis.